 How Williams Companies Improved Job Site Safety Using Limeade

 Williams is an energy infrastructure leader that delivers 30% of the nation’s gas and employs more than 7,000 employees in the U.S. and Canada.
 It’s also FORTUNE Magazine’s #1 Most Admired U.S. Energy Company.
 But as a company pieced together by acquisitions and mergers, culture and adoption of corporate values varied across locations.
-A traditional wellness program also caused disengagement due to a one-dimensional focus on physical health.
+A traditional wellness programme also caused disengagement due to a one-dimensional focus on physical health.

 In 2011 a new CEO took charge.
 He created “One Williams – One Mission,” a call for all employees to actively engage in the Williams strategy and vision.
 He gave everyone a safety “coin” that represented core focus areas.
 And at the top was his highest priority — to get employees home safely each day.